-Due to early completion of tasks at run time, dynamic slack will exist during the execution of tasks [Ernst and Ye 1997].
+Due to early completion of tasks at run time, dynamic slack will exist during the execution of tasks [10].
 For a given amount of available slack S, we focus on the problem of how to use S for energy savings without sacrificing system reliability, while taking the effects of voltage scaling on fault rates into consideration.

-In order to preserve the reliability, $R_0$ , of an application, for simplicity, we focus on maintaining the reliability of individual tasks in this work.
-That is, we propose schemes to keep the probability of task $T_i$ being correctly executed no less than $R_i^0$ ( $i = 1, \dots, n$ ).
+In order to preserve the reliability, R_0 , of an application, for simplicity, we focus on maintaining the reliability of individual tasks in this work.
+That is, we propose schemes to keep the probability of task T_i being correctly executed no less than R_i^0 ($i = 1, \dots, n$).
 Recoveries of tasks will be scheduled dynamically if needed.
 The overall performance of the proposed schemes for the whole application will be evaluated through simulations in Section 5.

 When errors are detected at a task's completion, the task may be re-executed to recover from transient faults.
-In the next Section, we first consider the case where the amount of available slack S is no less than $c_k$ , the size of the next task $T_k$ , and propose a reliability-aware dynamic energy management scheme which dynamically schedules a recovery task (i.e., a simple re-execution) for $T_k$ to recuperate the reliability loss due to energy management.
-Section 4 further explores checkpointing techniques to efficiently use the available slack, especially for the cases where S is smaller than $c_k$ .
+In the next Section, we first consider the case where the amount of available slack S is no less than c_k , the size of the next task T_k , and propose a reliability-aware dynamic energy management scheme which dynamically schedules a recovery task (i.e., a simple re-execution) for T_k to recuperate the possible reliability loss due to energy management.
+Section 4 further explores checkpointing techniques to efficiently use the available slack, especially for the case when S is smaller than c_k .